TheOtherRolesAU/TheOtherRoles/README.md

 - Freeplay is now working again
 - Lovers: Fixed a bug where ImpLovers would hardly spawn
 - Added the option to hide the name of players with an unknown role
+- Fixed a bug where players could get stuck onl ladders/platforms when being rewinded

 **Version 2.2.2**
 - Among Us version 2021.4.14s compatibility